 A mortgage guide for first-time buyers in Dubai

-Taking the plunge in Dubai’s buzzing real estate market as a first-time buyer is exciting, but if you’re going the mortgage route it requires getting to grips with the intricacies that may be quite different from other cities.
+Taking the plunge in Dubai’s real estate market as a first-time buyer is exciting, but if you’re going the mortgage route it requires getting to grips with the intricacies that may be quite different from other cities.

 A recent survey by mortgage consultancy Mortgage Finder shows that mortgage buyers accounted for 43% of all ready sales transactions in the second quarter of 2024, up from 35% during the same period in 2023.